We're actively developing the Python course; advanced AI courses will be released soon.

 These reserved words are called keywords and you cannot use them as variable names.

-Section 04: Variable Types and Mutability
+Variable Types and Mutability

 In Python variables, you can store any type of data like: